12 Best User Feedback Plugins for WordPress in 2024

 User feedback tool with customer support features.

-UseResponse is an all-in-one communication and feedback tool for:
+UseResponse is an all-in-one communication and feedback tool.

-• Collecting customer and user feedback, along with ideas and votes for features people want to see next
+• Use forms and comms tools to collect customer and user feedback, along with ideas and votes for features people want to see next

 • Internal and external product and feature roadmaps